Accessibility links

 Preview the page before you publish

-Before you publish the article, you can check how it will look for readers when it is published.
-To open a preview of the published article page, choose your preferred option under Preview in the left panel:
+Before you publish the story, you can check how the page will look for readers.
+Choose your preferred option under Preview in the left panel:

-- Desktop: Check how the article will look when viewed on a desktop computer.
+• Desktop: Check how the page will look when viewed on a desktop computer.

-- Tablet: Check how the article will look when viewed on a tablet.
+• Tablet: Check how the page will look when viewed on a tablet.

-- Mobile: Check how the article will look when viewed on a mobile device.
+• Mobile: Check how the page will look when viewed on a mobile device.

 The preview includes unsaved changes.
 You do not need to save changes before checking them in the preview.